Our Goal is to

 lost so much.

 Over the years, CHAPS and the MPF have raised funds for rides from very generous grants provided by WHOA!
 (Woodside Horse Owners Association).
 Other supporters include members of the community, the Woodside Community Foundation, Nordstrom's and Google.
-More than 200 rides and equestrian experiences for veterans and children have been provided.
+More than 1034 rides and equestrian experiences for veterans and children have been provided.
 Veterans and children have the opportunity to interact with horses in ways that feel most comfortable.
 For most this involves riding, sometimes in an arena, and sometimes on a trail.
-For others, this involves interaction that involves grooming, learning how to lead, saddle, care and relate to horses.
+For others, this might be interaction that involves grooming, learning how to lead, saddle, care and relate to horses.
 The joy and happiness on faces of these veterans and kids brings tears to our eyes.

 The best thing for the inside of a person is the outside of a horse.
 CHAPS invites the community to partner with them in programs that facilitate the healing that comes through interacting with horses.
 Together we can make children's dreams come true and recognize our veterans for their sacrifice.